 Christmas Cavalcade Benefits For the Homeless

-The Christmas Cavalcade Benefits For the Homeless have been a tradition for almost a decade, in Somerville at Johnny D’s and in Orleans at the Jailhouse Tavern (recently converted to the Hog Island Brewery), raising a good deal of money over the years for the Somerville Homeless Coalition and the Noah Shelter for the Homeless (we are now working with their parent organization, The Housing Assistance Corporation of Cape Cod), and giving some of the bay state’s best musicians a chance to get together and do seasonal songs that either aren’t in their repertoire at all or only appear for a few weeks annually.
+The Christmas Cavalcade Benefits For the Homeless have been a tradition for more than a decade, in Somerville at Johnny D’s (sadly, now closed) and in Orleans in the function room at the Jailhouse Tavern (recently converted to the Hog Island Brewery), raising a good deal of money over the years for the Somerville Homeless Coalition and the Noah Shelter for the Homeless (we are now working with their parent organization, The Housing Assistance Corporation of Cape Cod), and giving some of the bay state’s best musicians a chance to get together and do seasonal songs that either aren’t in their repertoire at all or only appear for a few weeks annually.
 They’re real community bashes, family affairs where it’s not unusual to see performers playing with their kids, as Steve Shook did with his daughter Liz when she was growing up, and as Sarah Swain did with her daughters Lucy and Jesse (whose Cavalcade careers started a couple of years ago, at the ripe old ages of 4 and 5.)
 At the other end of the age spectrum for a few years was Rock King, who was 86 last time we looked, all mixed in with some heavy duty pros like Livingston Taylor, Patty Larkin, Barrence Whitfield, the Upper Crust, Jon Pousette-Dart, and Robin Lane.

 My reluctance to say no when booking the acts has led to some wonderful surprises and to fairly long shows -2011’s Cape Cod Cavalcade clocked in at just under five hours, and they almost never last less than four.
 Still, the format of the show keeps things lively, as usually no act plays longer than a couple of songs (except for the Chandler Travis Philharmonic, who act as hosts and occasional backup for some of the other performers, and have a large and constantly changing collection of sometimes riotous Christmas songs to draw on), which gives the Cavalcade shows the feel of a vaudeville holiday revue.